-Atmosphere characterization may include aerodynamic particle size distribution, gravimetric assessment, spatial and temporal homogeneity evaluation, and chemical analysis such as UPLC or LC-MS. Exposure atmospheres are routinely sampled using a variety of means, such as filters and impingers, while real-time aerosol monitors may provide a qualitative assessment of an aerosol atmosphere.
-When necessary, our analytical chemists develop and validate methods specific to the compound and collection substrate under investigation.
+Atmosphere characterization may include aerodynamic particle size distribution, gravimetric assessment, spatial and temporal homogeneity evaluation, and chemical analysis such as UPLC or LC-MS. Exposure atmospheres are routinely sampled using a variety of techniques, such as filters, adsorbent tubes and impingers, while real-time aerosol monitors may provide a qualitative assessment of an aerosol atmosphere.
+When necessary, our analytical chemists develop and validate methods specific to the compound and collection substrate under investigation in your inhalation toxicology study.
 Alternatively, we use online gas chromatography or infrared analysis to determine the concentration of gas or vapor atmospheres within an inhalation chamber.

 Our experience includes delivery of aerosols, vapors and gases using various nebulizers, atomizers, dry powder generators, gas/vapor generators, or pressurized metered dose inhalers (MDIs).
 In support of inhalation toxicology studies, we also provide micronization/jet milling (including particle size distribution (PSD) analysis) and media milling.

 Pharmaceutical Formulation Development